Gal-Y/Carnation-Joy-Website/Documentation/LEARNINGS.md

 - Using a local server (`python -m http.server`, or VS Code's Live Server) is essential for proper testing, especially for components like footers loaded via JavaScript.
 - Learned to use live server extension for components that are hidden on default browswer, allowing tracking of workflow locally.
   - THIS WAS SO HELPFUL EVEN FOR TRACKING NORMAL WORK I DONT NEED TO REFRESH EVERYTIME
+- Will integrate payment gateway API for donation in the future for secure payments.

 ## HTML and CSS